SWI-Prolog/swipl-wasm/README.md

 <http://demos.rlaanemets.com/swi-prolog-wasm/example/>.
 The commented code
 inside the demo provides the documentation.

-To test it out locally, you need to server the files through an HTTP server.
+To test it out locally, you need to serve the files through an HTTP server.

 ## TODO